kailash-manasarovar/statement/docs/timeline/2021/october.md

 - He schedules meetings that last an hour and talks for two hours and I do not get to speak.
 - Nicolas tells me he is a light aircraft pilot in Brittany Northern France; I assume hobbyist.
 - He is building a new system for the docs.
 It's not clear why.
 They don't need one.
 Everything's working well.
-- Not only that, he is customizing what they have already - an efficient, flexible, and extremely functional platform running multiple websites - into something inflexible, liable to break, and a single-point-of-failure potentially.
+- Not only that, he is customizing what they have already - an efficient, flexible, and extremely functional platform running millions of websites worldwide - into something inflexible, liable to break, and a single-point-of-failure potentially.
-- He expects me to use this system for all my work with my department.
+- He expects me to use this new system for *all* my work with my department.
-- It's unworkable and full of problems; it errors immediately.
+- But the system is unworkable and full of problems; it errors immediately.
+- I ask him why he's building something new when he already has a brilliant backend set up?
+He doesn't have a good answer to this question.
-- I explain I'm going to use the platform without his customizations until such time as he has fixed all his issues.
+- I explain I'm going to use the platform as normal, without his customizations, until such time as he has fixed the issues and when what he has is better than what we have already.
+- He has told me repeatedly he's dedicated to open-source technologies and I suggest he reach out to the community for advice.
 - He tantrums.
 - I try to reason with him calmly on Slack.
 - I tell him I trust him, and I'll let him figure it out, and then we can reconvene, and of course I'll help him with his issues if he needs it.